Technical SEO

 Sometimes, webpages are not internally linked adequately, so they are hard to find, but XML sitemaps allow crawlers to access those pages as well.

-What Kind of Websites Need XML Sitemaps?
+What Kind of Websites Need it?

 The addition of a sitemap solely does not affect search rankings.
 They are particularly important for websites which have lots of web pages.